HL7Norway/ig-template/README.md

 * Provide [packages-list.json](https://wiki.hl7.org/index.php?title=FHIR_IG_PackageList_doco) in input/pagecontent directory

 ## Note on HL7/FHIR Logos

 This template does include the use the hl7/fhir logo by uncommenting the html-code in the logo.html and fhirlogo.hml in input/includes directory.
 Logos can be accessed from input/pagecontent/assets/images/ or online on Github.
-The template is designed for IG's controlled by HL7 Norway, please check rules for FHIR/HL7 logo use on [zulip](https://chat.fhir.org/#narrow/stream/179294-committers.2Fannounce/topic/HL7.20Trademark.20Issues) before publishing an implementation guide containing official HL7/FHIR or affiliate logo.
+The template is designed for IG's controlled by HL7 Norway.
+> Please check rules for FHIR/HL7 logo use on [zulip](https://chat.fhir.org/#narrow/stream/179294-committers.2Fannounce/topic/HL7.20Trademark.20Issues) before publishing an implementation guide containing official HL7/FHIR or affiliate logo.

 ## Add a feedback form for your ig